ernstaii/dsmsuite.sourcecode/README.md

 Several smallish changes to the functionality were made; see Changes below.
 Larger changes are described in the remainder of this section.

+* Expanding or collapsing a row header with shift pressed will expand or collapse recursively.

 ### Snapshots
 Snapshots are saved as part of the action list with the model.
 You can return to a snapshot by selecting it from the dropdown list (narrow down-triangle) next to the action button.